- Road trip through the historic and scenic region of Andalusia

-Day 5: Enjoy Madrid with a guided walking tour
+Day 5: Enjoy Madrid with a Guided Walking Tour

-In the Middle Ages, Toledo was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
-You can see remnants of this in the old Arab, Muslim, and Christian monuments that still stand.
-These include the 15th-century Monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.
+A short train ride from Madrid takes you to historic Toledo, a layered city perched atop a gorge overlooking the Río Tajo, with a massive 16th-century fortress dominating the scene.
+In the Middle Ages, Toledo was known as the "City of the Three Cultures," where Christian, Muslim, and Jewish communities peacefully coexisted.
+You can see remnants of this in extant old Arab, Muslim, and Christian monuments, including the 15th-century Monastery of San Juan de los Reyes, the former Roman Alcázar de Toledo palace, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

-After your walking tour, you'll learn about the steelwork that is crafted in Toledo.
-On a visit to the city's historic foundry, you'll see where ancient blacksmiths forged the famous swords made from Toledo steel.
+Accompanied by an expert guide, you'll visit these landmarks, plus 13th-century Toledo Cathedral and 12th-century Church of Santo Tomé as you walk the ancient streets of this UNESCO World Heritage city.
+Then, learn about the steelwork that is crafted in Toledo.
+On a visit to the city's historic foundry, see where ancient blacksmiths forged the famous swords made from Toledo steel.
 These were used by the Roman general Hannibal in the Punic Wars and by the Christian armies in the Middle Ages.
-These weapons are of incomparable quality, and you can appreciate the craftwork by viewing some of the swords at the foundry.
+In the afternoon, take some time to wander Toledo on your own before catching the train back to Madrid.

-Day 7: Explore Madrid at your leisure
+Day 7: Free Day to Explore Madrid

 If you'd like to enjoy more sightseeing, consider visiting the Santiago Bernabéu Stadium, which hosts the home games for the Real Madrid football team.
 There are also plenty of museums to discover, including the popular Museo Nacional Centro de Arte Reina Sofía, where you can see works from Dalí, Miró, and Picasso.